 Graduate degree programs offered in kinesiology are available at the master’s (M.Ed. and M.T.) and doctoral (Ph.D.) levels.

-The five year program (B.S.Ed./M.T.) culminates in the M.T. degree and teacher licensure for health and physical education (grades K-12).
-Students interested in this program should contact the director of health and physical education teacher education for details regarding this two-year program.
+The post-graduate Master of Teaching program culminates in the M.T. degree and teacher licensure for health and physical education (grades K-12).
+Students interested in this program should contact the health and physical education teacher education coordinator for details regarding this two-year program.

 The doctoral program (Ph.D.) in kinesiology is organized to provide an in-depth analysis of specializations in kinesiology through a course of study shaped by a faculty advisor, a doctoral program committee, and the student.
 Graduates are able to initiate, conduct, and evaluate research related to specific aspects of kinesiology and to demonstrate teaching behavior appropriate for college or university faculty.
-Course work is individually prescribed to meet the requirements of the selected specialization and the skills and qualifications of the student.
-Areas of specialization within kinesiology may be selected from the following options:
+The program of study is shaped to meet the requirements of the selected specialization and the skills and qualifications of the student.

-Specialization is for students who already possess bachelor’s and master’s degrees in teaching physical education.
+Pedagogy This area of emphasis is for students who already possess bachelors and master’s degrees in teaching physical education.
 This specialization prepares individuals to assume positions of leadership in teacher education at university or college levels.
 Academic experiences include preparation in the pedagogical knowledge base related to effective teaching; the utilization of both classroom and field experiences to train future physical education teachers; and research skills for investigating questions about effective teaching practices.
-A minimum of 2 years K-12 teaching experience is required of all entering doctoral students.
+A minimum of two years K-12 teaching experience is required of all entering doctoral students.
 Doctoral students participate in both ongoing research and original research.
 Further, doctoral students demonstrate mastery of supervisory techniques in field-based practicum experiences.